DattebayoDev/Capstone_E-commerce-Website/README.md

 git pull origin <branch-name> --allow-unrelated-histories solution is to merge unrelated histories

+why is there space below,  i need my footer to be at the bottom of the page

 ## Useful emmett shorcuts
 (div.className>label+input)*5
 To create 5 <div> elements, each containing a <label> and an <input>, all with similar class names